paul-pro/react-tweet-preview/README.md

 Future improvements and features we're considering:

+- [ ] Add example of a tweet posting
 - [ ] Real quote tweet support
 - [ ] Tweet thread support
 - [ ] Use storycap to refresh readme image